 Understanding what to expect after surgery and how to care for your child will help you manage your own feelings as well as theirs.

 After your child’s procedure

-After bone conduction implant surgery for the Baha Attract System, your child’s head will be wrapped in a bandage to protect the incision.
+Whether your child has Osia® System surgery or Baha® System surgery, your child’s head will be wrapped in a bandage to protect the incision site behind the ear.

-It is important to follow all of your doctor’s instructions regarding rest and recovery during this time period.
+It’s important to follow your hearing health professional's instructions regarding rest and recovery during this time.

 How to care for your child after bone conduction implant surgery

 This post-surgery period is a time for rest.